 Updating and Accessing Your Personal Information

 If your Personal Information changes, we invite you to correct or update your information.
 We will retain your information for as long as your account is active or as needed to provide you services.
-If you wish to cancel your account, request that we no longer use your information to provide you services, or delete your Personal Information, you may do so through your account settings, or contact us at firstname.lastname@example.org.
-We will respond to your request to have your Personal Information updated as soon as possible.
+If you wish to cancel your account, request that we no longer use your information to provide you services, or delete your Personal Information, please contact us at email@example.com.
+We will respond to your request as soon as possible.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 Choices About Use of Your Information